juanlazarde/ansible/README.md

     rm encrypted_text.txt

 #### 2. Pull the encrypted text directly from the file.
-Insert the follwing line where the info is required:
+Insert the following line where the info is required:

     "{{ lookup('file', './encrypted_text.txt', errors='warn') }}"

+One last word about the output.
+This file 1) hashes and 2) encrypts.
+So, if you decrypt the file or look it up, like mentioned just above, you'll see a hash.
+Your password is nowhere to be found.
+Remember this.

 ## Check connection to hosts
-Enter the following command to make sure ansible works and that you can connect to your hosts:
+Enter the following command to make sure ansible works and that you can connect to your hosts.
+It may fail if you don't have aproper SSH connection to the hosts:

     ansible all -m ping